Y-133/M3_Group55/2_BICom_System/5_Report/README.md

 ## Module -3 Getting started with ARM Based Microcontroller
 ----------------------------------------------------------------

-### This folder contains documentation of thec ollabed project BiCom.
+### This folder contains documentation of the collabed project BiCom.